Depression Treatment in Orange County, CA

 In 2020, 8.4% of Americans had experienced at least one major depressive episode.
 This percentage represents roughly 21 million adults.
-What’s more interesting is that 10.5% were female respondents vs. 6.2% males.
+What’s more interesting is that 10.5% were female respondents vs. the 6.2% that were male.

-Depression (major depressive disorder) is a common and serious medical illness that negatively affects how you feel, the way you think, and how you act.
+Depression (major depressive disorder) is a common and serious mental health disorder that negatively affects how you feel, the way you think, and how you act.
 Fortunately, it is also treatable.
 Depression causes feelings of sadness and/or a loss of interest in activities once enjoyed.
 It can lead to a variety of emotional and physical problems and can decrease a person’s ability to function at work and at home.

 Symptoms can vary from mild to severe, but usually include: